yaaminu/live-rates/README.md

-Zealous - An app for tracking live forex exchange rates and the Ghana stock exchange specifically built with
+Liverates - An app for tracking live forex exchange rates and the Ghana stock exchange specifically built with
          Ghanains in mind

 ### What zealous can do? ###